ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-gb.md

 > If you are unsure how to log in to your organization's web portal, first refer to the guide: [How to log in to VCD](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging).
 >

-- A web browser (with a preference of chromium based one, and translation enabled in EN-GB)
+- A web browser (with a preference of chromium based one, and translation enabled in English)
 - A VMware Cloud Director account with required user rights (check that your user account has sufficient rights).
-- You need to have followed the guide: ["VMware Cloud Director - Basic VCD concepts"](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts).
+- You need to have followed the guide: "[VMware Cloud Director - Basic VCD concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts)".

-## In practice
+## Instructions

-In this introductory guide, we will explore the different networking concepts within VMware Cloud Director on OVHcloud.
-And study notions of optimizing network space such as IP space, Edge gateways, datacentre groups for example.
+In this introductory guide, we will explore:

+- The different networking concepts within VMware Cloud Director on OVHcloud.
+- The notions of optimizing network space such as IP space, Edge gateways, datacentre groups for example.

 /// details | Introduction to networking within VCD on OVHcloud.